Written by Frances Molé

-As mentioned, many factors contribute to your set point or natural weight and how it may change over time.
-If you feel that your natural weight is not where you’d life it to be, it is essential to remind yourself that body acceptance is key and that your body shape or weight might change during the recovery process.
-Your weight is genetically predetermined and unlikely to change within it’s set point range (if there is no attempt to change it or other medical reasons), so embracing your uniqueness is necessary for recovery.
-Set point will vary from person to person, like height, hair, and eye colour.
+Many factors contribute to your set point or natural weight and how it may change over time.
+If you feel that your natural weight is not where you’d like it to be, it is essential to remind yourself that body acceptance is key and that your body shape or weight might change during the recovery process.
+Your weight is genetically predetermined and unlikely to change within it’s set point range (if there is no attempt to change it or other medical reasons), so embracing your uniqueness is necessary for eating disorder recovery.
+Set points vary from person to person, like height, hair, and eye colour.

 To gain a deeper understanding of body diversity, let's highlight a few points:

-As discussed earlier, there can be ranges for set point involving upper and lower limits like ranges in Body Mass Index (BMI).
-BMI is a population measure for a wide range of body shapes that may exist, it is used as a tool at the population level rather than an individual assessment (13).
+There are ranges for set point involving upper and lower limits like ranges in Body Mass Index (BMI).
+BMI is a population measure for the wide variety of body shapes that exist, it is used as a tool at the population level rather than an individual assessment (13).
 BMI doesn’t consider body mass, bone index, sex differences and ethnicity.
 Learn more on The Truth About BMI

 People of all weights, shapes, and sizes can experience various medical conditions, including eating disorders.
 You cannot accurately assess a person's health status by appearance alone.